 In our days, drug development is undergoing a paradigm shift with an increasing emphasis on understanding pathology at the molecular and systems biology levels leading to more targeted therapies with disease modifying properties.
 Improved integration of the development and regulation of diagnostics, drugs and devices is a clear need in making innovation more patient-centric and personalized.

-These goals should be guaranteed by maintaining the Paediatric Regulation at the core of paediatric medicines development and by implementing an effective system for giving priority to paediatric rare diseases in that contest.
+These goals should be guaranteed by maintaining the Paediatric Regulation at the core of paediatric medicines development and by implementing an effective system for giving priority to paediatric rare diseases in that contest by linking Paediatric and Orphan Regulations provisions (it would be surprising not citing orphan Regulation).

 The main topics covered during the 1st International Conference on Rare Diseases and Paediatric Research include the following:

-- Clinical Trials and the role of Networks and Infrastructures
+-Clinical Trials and non clinical research: the role of Networks and Infrastructures

 The Conference will be an opportunity to enhance the professional competences for the development of expertise in the fields of RD and paediatric research, to foster innovation and knowledge-sharing.